gabrielegilardi/ClassificationNN/README.md

 - Matrixes `ResTR`, `ResVA`, and `ResTE`, contain the activation value of all nodes in the output layer at the last iteration.

-### Example: the Iris dataset
+### Example 1: the Iris dataset

 The Iris dataset has 3-classes (setosa, versicolor, and virginica), and the input data are organized in a 150 x 4 matrix, with 50 rows for each class.
-The number of nodes in the input layer can assume any value from 1 to 4, while the number of nodes in the output layer must be 3 (i.e. the number of classes).
+The number of nodes in the input layer can assume any value from 1 to 4, while the number of nodes in the output layer (i.e. the number of classes) must be 3.
 The parameters used in the example are:

 ```
 nL = [4 5 3]